Gas Canister Cemetery Scares Mexico City Residents | World

 - Waste of water can lead to prison in Mexico; understand punishment

-- After a complaint about the use of dog meat, street barbecue is prohibited in Santiago de Chile
+- After complaint of dog meat use, street barbecue is prohibited in Santiago de Chile

 The cylinders, with a capacity of 20 to 30 kilos and currently exposed to high temperatures, accentuate the plant’s image of abandonment.
 March 18which has not been used since 1991.